my LocalPlanting

 When should I plant Garlic? +

-Sow Garlic seeds directly in the garden 0 weeks before your last frost date.
+Plant Garlic bulbs in fall, right around your area's first fall frost, so roots establish before the ground freezes.
 Use the search on this page to find exact dates for your location.

 How long does Garlic take to grow? +